chadwpry/slack_kash_prototype/README.md

 ### Create a Slack App

-Kash requires aan application is setup within Slack.
+Kash requires an application is setup within Slack.
 If you are not yet familiar with how to create a Slack App, the link below will help.
 Keep in mind you will need to create a Slack account to create apps.